Blog Layout

 However, perhaps that explanation doesn't fit, since the paranormal activity on Saddle Road continued.

-On February 9th, two carloads of school and county officials, returning to Hilo via Saddle Road, after a meeting in Kona, spotted two yellowish-red ghost lights.
-This time they weren't on the road, but instead hovered amongst the brush in the desolate scrubland.
+On February 9th, two carloads of school and county officials, returning to Hilo via Saddle Road after a meeting in Kona, spotted two yellowish-red ghost lights.
+This time they weren't on the road but instead hovered amongst the brush in the desolate scrubland.
 They glowed dully until one went out and then the other.
-Some of these witnesses were named in The Honolulu Advertiser on February 16th, including Ernest B. Silva, Henry Nakata, and Harry Katsura of the DPI, county engineer Yoshio Inaba, and Honolulu architect Ernest Hara.
+Some of these witnesses were named in The Honolulu Advertiser on February 16th, including Ernest B. Silva, Henry Nakata, and Harry Katsura of the DPI, county engineer Yoshio Inaba; and Honolulu architect Ernest Hara.

-On February 14th, a taxi driver name Pedro Monzano reported a frightening, but helpful encounter.
+On February 14th, a taxi driver named Pedro Monzano reported a frightening but helpful encounter.
 On the return trip to Hilo, after dropping off his passenger in Humuula, he was forced to stop due to a flat tire.
 As he jacked up the car in the dark and prepared to change the tire, he dropped the lug wrench on the floor of the trunk.
 He had just finished placing the spare wheel and was starting the lug nuts with his fingers when he heard something impact the ground next to him.
 It was the wrench.
-Some unseen thing had anticipated his next move and tossed the lug wrench on ground beside him.
-Although he was quite terrified, Mr. Monzano managed to gasp out a "thank you," before hastily departing without bothering with the hubcap.
+Some unseen thing had anticipated his next move and tossed the lug wrench on the ground beside him.
+Although he was quite terrified, Mr. Monzano managed to gasp out a "thank you" before hastily departing without bothering with the hubcap.

 On February 15th, vacationers Melvin Summerfield and his wife were bound for Kona in a rented car.
 They stopped along Saddle Road to take photos.
 When they got back in the car and released the parking brake, to their astonishment, the car began to roll backward uphill.
-When they tried again with the same results, the couple decided it would be safer to abandon their plans just drive back to Hilo.
+When they tried again with the same results, the couple decided it would be safer to abandon their plans and just drive back to Hilo.

 An aerial view of a volcano erupting in the middle of a forest.

 Later in February, hundreds of earthquakes shook Hawaii.
-On February 28, a mile long crack in the ground opened in Puna and began spitting lava into the sky.
+On February 28, a mile-long crack in the ground opened in Puna and began spitting lava into the sky.
 Although Saddle Road is not in the vicinity of Puna, many felt the increase in ghostly activity presaged the event.
 Maybe that's because the same mysterious fireballs described above also appeared before the eruption in Pahoa along Pohoiki Road in the Puna district.
-The y were seen by Richard Lyman, a county supervisor, and Lily Torii, the wife of Pahoa's school principal.
+They were seen by Richard Lyman, a county supervisor, and Lily Torii, the wife of Pahoa's school principal.

 A drawing of a fireball with chinese writing on it